alamedyang/natlang-parser/docs-sources/top.md

 	- Words wrapped in `$`s will count as 5 chars when the dialog message is auto-wrapped.
 - Some characters must be escaped in the message body, such as double quote: `\"`
 	- `\t` (tabs) are auto-converted to four spaces.
-	- `\n` (new lines) are honored, but since text is wrapped automatically, don't worry about explicitly hard wrapping your messages unless you want to put line breaks in arbitrary places.
+	- `\n` (new lines) are honored, but since text is wrapped automatically, don't worry about hard wrapping your messages unless you want to put line breaks in arbitrary places.
 	- `%` and `$` are printable characters unless used in pairs within a single line, in which case the only way to print them is to escape them (e.g. `\%`).
 - Word processor "smart" characters such as ellipses (…) or emdashes (—) are auto converted to ASCII equivalents (`...`) (`--`).